OmarMiniesy/Notes/Security/Wireless Network Security/Security Standards.md

 ---
 ### WEP

-The first security standard for WiFi (802.11).
+The first security standard for Wi-Fi (802.11).
 - Only goal was to prevent eavesdropping.

 The key is augmented with an Initialization Vector [[Encryption]], and uses the RC4 stream cipher.